Amazon FBA Revenue Calculator: How to Use It Effectively

 Understanding The FBA Revenue Calculator

-Apart from helping you to calculate potential profit, the FBA revenue calculator comes in handy when you are researching new products to sell on Amazon.
+Apart from calculating potential profit, the FBA revenue calculator comes in handy when researching new products to sell on Amazon.

-The FBA revenue calculator works with existing products (i.e. get your products on Amazon first!), and its purpose is to give you information about how much you can expect to generate in terms of profits after FBA fees are accounted for (based on dimensions, size, and storage cost).
+The FBA revenue calculator works with existing products.
+Its purpose is to explain how much you can expect to generate in profits after accounting for FBA fees.
+Amazon determines FBA fees using several factors, including dimensions, size, and storage costs.

 Using the Amazon FBA calculator is not as complicated as many people assume.
-In this section, we’ll highlight how to use the Amazon FBA revenue calculator for checking margin impact.
+This section will highlight how to use the Amazon FBA revenue calculator for checking margin impact.

 Step 1: Enter Product Details